ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 * **Compare-exchange** items are cluster-wide key/value pairs where the key is a unique identifier.

 * Each compare-exchange item contains:
-  * A key which is a unique string across the cluster
+  * A key which is a unique string across the cluster.
-  * A value which can be any json value you choose
+  * A value which can be any json value you choose.
   * Raft index which increments to enable comparison.
     Any change to the value or metadata changes the Raft index.
   * Metadata